allamand/eks-blueprint-terraform-demo/README.md

   <img src="static/archi-blue.png"/>
 </p>

-All requests to our endpoint should response with eks-blueprint-blue
+All requests to our endpoint should response with `eks-blueprint-blue` we can test it with the following command:

 ```
 $ URL=$(echo -n "https://" ; kubectl get ing -n team-burnham burnham-ingress -o json | jq ".spec.rules[0].host" -r)